Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 Bumper pull Trailer that connects to a ball hitch that's attached to the tow vehicle’s frame or bumper.

 Butt side Also called curb side or tail side or ditch side.
-The side of the trailer equivalent to the passenger side of a vehicle in the United States.
+The side of the trailer equivalent to the passenger side of a vehicle in North America.
 So called because each horses' rear end is located on this side when loaded in a slant load trailer.

 GLQ Indicates a living quarter floor plan with a glide room.

-Gooseneck Trailer that attaches to a ball in bed of a pickup or semi truck.
+Gooseneck Trailer that attaches to a ball in the bed of a pickup or semi truck.

 Head side Also called street side.
-Or road side - The side of the trailer equivalent to the driver's side of a vehicle in the United States.
+Or road side - The side of the trailer equivalent to the driver's side of a vehicle in North America.
 So called because each horses' head is located on this side when loaded in a slant bed trailer.

 Living Quarters Trailer that has an area appointed with living accommodations including bed, dinette, kitchenette, and bathroom.